- Is everything organically grown?

 2. How and when do I pick up my share?

-When you are filling out your online membership registration, you will be asked to select the location and day to will pick up your share.
+When you are filling out your online membership registration, you will be asked to select the location and day you will pick up your share.
 Full share and mini share members pick up weekly.
 Bi-weekly share members will pick up every other week.
-You will receive an email reminder at 9 pm the night before your pickup.
+You will receive an email reminder the night before your pickup.
 Here are the details:

 Vollmecke Orchards Location